Rollover Accidents Can Causes Serious Injuries or Death

-Experts break rollover collisions down into two major types:
+A Chicago rollover accident lawyer would divide these collisions down into two major types:

 These are sometimes referred to as “tripped” and “untripped” rollover collisions.
-A tripped rollover accident occurs when contact with an object, like a dividing barrier, a sign post, or even another car, causes a rollover.
+A tripped rollover accident occurs when there is contact with an object.
+For example, when a dividing barrier, a sign post, or even another car, causes a rollover.
 An untripped rollover occurs when no initial impact exists but a rollover accident still occurs.

 Most Rollovers are “Tripped”

 Tripped rollovers are often the result of an initial collision with something else outside the car.
 For example:

 - Striking a curb or the side of a building

 - Taking a speed bump at an angle at a high rate of speed